How to Add a Blog to an Existing Website: 5 Methods Compared

 • Content will be displayed across multiple channels (web, mobile app, etc.)

-Avoid iframe embeds if:
+Avoid JavaScript embeds if:

 • You care about search engine rankings